PaulBratslavsky/strapi-home-widget-example/README.md

 export default controller;
 ```

-Now that we have our basic controller, let's update the routes to be able to fetch data from our controller in the "Admin API" and "Content API".
+Now that we have our basic controller, let's update the routes to be able to fetch data from our controller in the "Content API" and "Admin API".

+**Content API** - This is the API that is used to fetch data from the public website.

 **Admin API** - This is the API that is used to fetch data from the admin panel.
-**Content API** - This is the API that is used to fetch data from the public website.
+This is the API that is used to fetch data from the admin panel.

 Let's navigate to the `src/routes` folder and make the following changes:

-In the `admin-api.ts` file, let's make the following changes:
+In the `content-api.ts` file, let's make the following changes:

 ```ts
 const routes = [